- 1. Mandatory Sources

 - The requested item must yield absolute continuity of results; and/or

 - the desired item is one with which the user has had extensive training and experience.

 - The solicitation should be concise and include specifications of the goods/services to be procured.
 It should stipulate the information requested from the Offeror for evaluation purposes: specifications, price, delivery, etc. Also, any specific terms and conditions related to the procurement should be incorporated.

 - Quotes are evaluated based on specifications, delivery time, and price.
 If specifications and delivery time are met, then the award goes to the lowest price.
 Evaluation criteria and associated weights are not required.

 - Public posting is not required

 A. Request for Proposal (RFP)

-Purchases of goods/services when competition exists in the marketplace and award of contract is based on the best overall proposal, including but not limited to price.
-Departments must provide the buyer with information on the RFP checklist for the initiation of the RFP process.
-The department must also review the RFP-Evaluation-Committee-Procedures to become familiar with the process.
+Purchases of goods/services when competition exists in the marketplace and award of the contract is based on the best overall proposal, including but not limited to price.
+Departments must provide the Buyer with information on for the initiation of the RFP process.
+The department must also review the RFP and related guidelines to become familiar with the process.